 Jazz Band is offered at zero hour, 7:15 AM (before school starts) and students must be enrolled in Concert Band during the school day.
 All of the instruments in Concert Band may participate.

 Choir Choir requires no prior experience!
 Learn to use your voice properly and perform with a singing group.
-Community Service This semester-long course allows students to collaborate with their teacher and peers on the development and execution of community-service projects.
-Throughout this course, students will enhance their writing, communication, teamwork, and planning skills, as they serve the Anchorage community.
 Computer Technology This project-based course focuses on computer basics and multi-platform applications.
 Students in Computer Technology will learn to use Microsoft Word, Excel and PowerPoint, and explore Photoshop basics, moviemaking, and computer coding.
 Creative Writing This elective will provide instruction and opportunities for students to write in a variety of forms, such as: poems, essays, stories, letters, and magazine/newspaper articles.
 Drama This elective emphasizes the many techniques that humans use to communicate and interact, from the simple to the complex.
 Students study drama, acting and play production.
 They are expected to actively participate in small and large group activities.
+Family and Consumer Science This semester-long course will provide students with the opportunity to learn and develop skills needed to be a successful consumer in today’s world.
+Students practice real world skills such as: cooking, sewing, knitting, personal finance, CPR/First Aid.
 History of American Cinema The history of American Cinema introduces students to the vocabulary, history and critical evaluation/analysis of the movie industry.
 Students will be exposed to various genres of movies while summarizing and critiquing the productions.
-Japanese Japanese. is a two year program; 1A for seventh grade, and 1B for eighth grade.
+Japanese Japanese is a two year program; 1A for seventh grade, and 1B for eighth grade.
 Any seventh grade student at Mears can request Japanese as an elective.
 Mythology Students explore the ancient world mythologies that form the traditions and cultures of today’s society.
 Includes a myriad of ancient mythologies that are the basis of world religions, geographical phenomena, holiday tradition, historical fiction, and oral tradition.
 Studies such as Alaska Native, Native American, European, Egyptian, and Early Mesopotamia link today’s students to increased global understanding.
 Orchestra Orchestra is open to everyone who started playing in 6th grade or before.
 Smaller instruments are furnished by the students while the school has violas, cellos, and string basses to be used by the students.
 Orchestra offers opportunities for the following instruments: violin, viola, cello, and string bass.
 Project Lead the Way - Design & Modeling, Automation & Robotics Mears is a Project Lead the Way (PLTW) School.
 Middle school is the perfect time for students to explore and learn that there is more than one way to solve a problem.
 Design and Modeling is a problem solving and activity based course.
 Students apply the design process to solve problems and understand the influence of creativity and innovation in their lives.
 They work in teams to design and capture research and ideas in their engineering notebooks.
 Using Autodesk® design software, students create a virtual image of their designs.
 Students create some of their virtual designs in the shop with a variety of hand and power tools.
 Two PLTW classes are offered at Mears: Design & Modeling, and Automation and Robotics.
-Science Olympiad This course will prepare students for a statewide competition in science.
-It stresses teamwork and hands-on activities.
-The events include examples such as: egg drop, crime busters, write-it/do-it metric mastery, and nature quest, etc. The course consists of about twenty hands-on events.
-Students must be able to work independently, as a team and have an interest in science.
+Service Learning Global Citizenship - This semester-long course will develop students' capacity to participate in the global community.
+We will work on real life, problem-based service projects, both locally and globally.
+We will promote peace, inclusivity, security, and sustainability.
+Be prepared to not only learn about making a difference in the world, but to actually make one!
+Click the class name to watch a video of what happens in class.
 Spanish Spanish is a two year program, 1A for seventh grade, and 1B for eighth grade.
 Any seventh grade student at Mears can request Spanish as an elective.
+Strategies of Succes This elective presents and practices very specific study skills, as well as more complex group skills that can help establish positive ways of interacting at school, at home, in a job, and in our community.
+This class is enjoyable and productive for all students.
 Transition Strategies Mind Education - Mind Education explores intrapersonal and interpersonal skills including self-awareness, self-management, reflection, perception, responsible decision making, and relationship skills.
 The course will prepare students for life-readiness and provide students with a chance to learn applicable tools that will help them build resiliency to achieve their future goals.
 Ukulele Students will learn the basics of playing the Ukulele and reading music.
 Video Production This is a semester-long course in which students produce school newscasts and create short films for a variety of purposes.
 Students learn all roles such as director, anchor, videographer, actor, and editor and are responsible for gathering news and pitching project ideas.
 Teamwork is essential as students learn to work with other class members to put together every broadcast and project.
 Students must be responsible, enthusiastic and have excellent attendance.